fbtravi/GhostWebSurfer/README.md

 - Saves a detailed log with load times and accessed URLs.
 - Simulates multiple concurrent users with concurrency control.
 - Displays a progress bar or an interactive dashboard in the terminal.
+- Identifies and ranks the slowest domains based on average resource load time.

 ---